 Based on data provided by the State of Virginia Department of Labor and the U.S. Department of Labor, the local economy generally experienced growth between 2015 and 2019.
 However, beginning in 2020, the area was negatively impacted by the COVID-19 pandemic, which caused many area businesses to shut down in an attempt to mitigate the spread of the coronavirus.
-During this time, the Emporia employment base declined by nearly 130 jobs, or 5.8%, and its annual unemployment rate increased by six percentage points.
-Specifically, between February and June 2020, the monthly unemployment rate within the city spiked by nearly 13 percentage points.
-On a positive note, the local economy has been experiencing consistent growth since 2020, with its employment base rising by 13.4%, more than offsetting the jobs lost during the pandemic, and annual unemployment decreasing to a rate of 5.4% through the end of 2022.
-These are good indications that the Emporia economy has fully recovered from the initial impact of the pandemic.
+During this time, the Emporia employment base declined by 125 jobs, or 5.7%, and its annual unemployment rate increased by over six percentage points.
+On a positive note, the local economy has been experiencing consistent growth since 2020, with its employment base rising by 11.1%, more than offsetting the jobs lost during the pandemic, and annual unemployment decreasing to a rate of 4.5% through the end of 2023, its lowest rate within the preceding ten-year period.
+These are good indications that the Emporia economy has fully recovered from the initial impact of the pandemic, in terms of total employment and unemployment rate.
 This, in turn, will continue to create a stable environment for the local housing market.